Queen of Cups

 Trencherman's Award Winner

-A pub in the heart of Glastonbury isn’t the first place you’d expect to find some of the best Middle Eastern food in the country, but Queen of Cups is full of surprises.
+A pub in the heart of Glastonbury isn’t the first place you’d expect to find some of the best Middle Eastern food in the country, but Queen of Cups by chef Ayesha Kalaji has cemented its reputation as an award-winning restaurant that surprises and delights.

 Leiths graduate Ayesha Kalaji relocated to the Somerset town from London (where she cooked at Bubala, The Good Egg and The Palomar) to establish her own restaurant with friend and business partner Mary-Elizabeth O’Neill.

 The duo poured their creative energy into the historic pub on Northload Street, creating a beautiful space to match Ayesha’s innovative cooking.
-Drawing on her Jordanian heritage and French training, she crafts genuinely unique dishes that dazzle with their bold flavours and bright colours.
-Falafel, for example, is elevated with laverbread (a nod to her North Wales upbringing), sumac, lime, fennel and tahini.
+Drawing on her Jordanian heritage and French training, she craftft s unique dishes that dazzle with their bold flavours and bright colours.

 Trencherman's Award Winner